michaelpaulkorthals/pyenv-virtualenv-windows/README.md

 > NOTE: This unit serves as a reminder for experienced users to recapitulate how to use this tool.
 Newcomers should start with the [Description](#description).

-"pyenv-virtualenv" for Windows.

-A “pyenv” plugin to manage Python virtual environments for your projects.

-It extends the command set of 'pyenv' for Windows by commands, which empowers  you to clear, quickly and efficiently manage a lot of python virtual environments for each of your Python projects.

 For first, use the instructions on the <a href="https://github.com/pyenv-win/pyenv-win/" rel="noopener noreferrer" target="_blank">'pyenv' for Windows home page on GitHub</a> to completely install and configure 'pyenv'.

 Completely perform these steps to fulfill the dependencies to 'pyenv' for Windows: